troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-2.md

 a task name or a function (returning a promise, a stream or invoking a done callback).
 The tree of registerd tasks can be retrieved calling `.tree()`.
 Undertaker also tracks the last time a task was run, accessible with `.lastRun()`.

+If you wish to go further, you can look at [async-done](https://www.npmjs.com/package/async-done) and [bach](https://www.npmjs.com/package/bach) which are the two main packages behind _Undertaker_. _Bach_ helps composing async functions in series and parallel, and use _async-done_ to know when something is completed.

 ## Vinyl and vinyl-fs